ldma01/game-node/README.md

 Note: Chat Agents require a V2 API key that starts with "apt-".

-Check out our [Chat Agent example](https://github.com/game-by-virtuals/game-node/blob/main/examples/chatAgent.ts) to see how to implement a chat agent with function execution capabilities.
+Check out our [Chat Agent example directory](https://github.com/game-by-virtuals/game-node/tree/main/examples/chat-agent-example) to see how to implement a chat agent with function execution capabilities and how to integrate chat agents with telegram and discord plugins.

 ## License

 This project is licensed under the MIT License.